add2wsd/addos/README.md

 AddOS is an installation script that creates a customized Arch Linux derivative, just because Arch considers installation scripts that are not ArchInstall a derivative of Arch.

 > [!WARNING]
 > This installer is in its beta phase.
 Features are missing, and it can potentially break your system.
-Confirmations before dangerous actions do not exist at this point. **Use at your own risk.**
+Confirmations before dangerous actions have been partially implemented but some or all still do not exist at this point. **Use at your own risk.**
+> Addos may move development on gnome to somthing more modable like sway or hyprland gnome will **continue** to be a option

 ## 📋 Requirements